Surface of Revolution Calculator

 If the answer seems unexpectedly large, check whether the function becomes steep on the interval.
 A large derivative increases the arc-length factor, and that can raise the surface area significantly even if the function values themselves are moderate.
 If the answer seems negative or physically odd, inspect the function and interval carefully, especially if the graph crosses below the x-axis.
 The script follows the entered expression directly, so the numerical output reflects that input rather than enforcing a geometric convention.

 For classroom work, it can be helpful to compare the calculator's estimate with a hand-derived exact answer when one exists.
-That comparison shows how numerical integration approximates a theoretical integral and helps build intuition about error, smoothness, and convergence.
+That comparison shows how numerical integration approximates a theoretical surface-of-revolution integral and helps build intuition about error, smoothness, and convergence.

-Limitations and Assumptions
+Limitations and Assumptions for Surface of Revolution Estimates

 Another limitation is that the derivative is approximated numerically rather than computed symbolically.
-That makes the tool flexible, but it also means very delicate functions can be sensitive to rounding and step size.
+That makes the tool flexible, but it also means very delicate curves can be sensitive to rounding and step size.
 Functions with rapid oscillation, extremely large values, or abrupt changes may require more careful analysis than a quick browser-based estimate can provide.

 The method also uses a fixed number of subintervals.
-Simpson's rule is strong for smooth curves, but no single fixed resolution is perfect for every problem.
+Simpson's rule is strong for smooth curves, but no single fixed resolution is perfect for every surface-of-revolution problem.
 If you are working on a high-stakes engineering or scientific application, treat the result as a preliminary estimate and verify it with a more specialized numerical workflow or an exact derivation when possible.

-Finally, this page does not currently handle other axes of rotation, parametric curves, or implicit curves.
+Finally, this page does not handle other axes of rotation, parametric curves, or implicit curves.
 Those cases require modified formulas.
 For example, revolving around the y-axis changes the radius term and may require expressing the curve differently.
 The present calculator is intentionally focused so that the interface stays simple and the purpose remains clear.

-Many textbook examples have neat closed-form answers, but real functions often do not.
+Many textbook surface-of-revolution examples have neat closed-form answers, but real functions often do not.
 Once the derivative is inserted into the square root, the integral can become difficult or impossible to simplify with elementary techniques.
 Numerical integration bridges that gap.
 It lets you work directly from the function definition and still obtain a useful estimate of the surface area.

 That is why this calculator is practical for experimentation.
 You can test polynomial, trigonometric, exponential, and radical expressions without first solving a symbolic integral.
 This makes the tool helpful for students checking homework intuition, teachers demonstrating the geometry of rotation, and anyone who needs a quick estimate for a smooth profile curve.

-Computation Summary
+Surface of Revolution Computation Summary

 | Step | Operation |